 V: How did you or did you have to prepare your actors for this?
 As this is a very serious and heated topic that must require really strong performances.

 L: Aiysha (Aiysha Hart) and Joe (Joseph Timms) are both very professional, and are well prepared when they turn up on set.
-It was a two day shoot, but they recited 28 pages of dialogue in one day, which is no mean feat.
-I sent Aiysha a lot of research material beforehand, including an NPR podcast of Roxane Gay discussing the trauma she experienced as a child, which we worked with a lot.
+It was a two-day shoot, but they recited 28 pages of dialogue in one day, which is no mean feat.
+I sent Aiysha a lot of research material beforehand, including an NPR podcast on Roxane Gay discussing the trauma she experienced as a child, which we worked with a lot.
 I also met with the actors at the café two weeks before the shoot, neither of them knowing it was the location we were going to film in.
 This meeting, coupled with a day’s rehearsal, really allowed them to delve into “discovery mode,” searching for personal connections in the material, which can be important.

 V: Was it easier working with actors you’ve already worked with before?
 As they both starred in Atlantis which you also worked on.

 L: Yes.
-There’s a sense of trust, understanding, and a short hand when you’ve worked with any cast or crewmember before.
+There’s a sense of trust, understanding, and a shorthand when you’ve worked with any cast or crewmember before.
 Also when you’ve worked with an actor, you understand what their method is and how they approach their character.
 You can then construct your approach with that in mind, and best serve their performance.

 V: What moment for you stands out in particular in this short film?

 L: There are so many moments I could cling to, but it’s probably when Emily challenges James about the topless selfie he posted to Facebook achieving 54 likes.
 Ostensibly it’s a moment of conflict, but Joe (James) responds with a powerfully disarming gesture; a tiny smile and a nod.
-Every time I see it I laugh because it’s so arrogant and human, and a great example of building a whole character in microcosm.
+Every time I see it I laugh because it’s so arrogant and human, and a great example of building a whole character in a microcosm.

 V: If you could say anything you wanted to someone about why they should watch this short film, what would it be?